 In recent years, our number of employees and geographic footprint has grown rapidly, and we expect the number of countries and facilities from which we operate to continue to increase in the future.
-Our growth, combined with the geographical separation of our operations, has placed, and will continue to place, a strain on our management, administrative and operational infrastructure.
-Our ability to manage our operations and anticipated growth will require us to continue to refine our operational, financial and management controls, human resource policies, reporting systems and procedures in the locations in which we operate.
+Our growth, combined with the geographical separation of our operations, places a strain on our management, administrative and operational infrastructure.
+To manage our operations and anticipated growth, we must continue to refine our operational, financial and management controls, human resource policies, reporting systems and procedures in the locations in which we operate.
 If we are unable to implement improvements to our management information and control systems in an efficient or timely manner or if we discover deficiencies in our existing systems and controls, then our ability to provide a high-quality customer experience could be harmed, which would damage our reputation and brands and substantially harm our business and results of operations.